-Neoliberalism (macro) influences how NDIS support is made available (exo) impacts parents' capacity to financially support their child (meso/micro) or an organisation's decision to employ a person with disability (meso/micro) Human Rights and cultural attitudes to disability (macro) influences populous attitudes towards people with disability (micro) impacts people with IDs' experiences at home, work, school and in communities (meso/micro) An employer's personal experiences with disability (employers' micro) influences decisions to employ a person with an ID (employers' micro) impacts likelihood of a young person with ID having open employment (young person's micro) Categorisation of disability (exo) influences what support is available (micro) impact on the likelihood of success in securing open employment (micro) Human rights (macro) influence education systems' conceiving educational options/ National Curriculum (exo) impacts parental choice of school/work preparation and experience (micro)
+Neoliberalism (macro) influences how NDIS support is made available (exo) impacts parents' capacity to financially support their child (meso/micro) or an organisation's decision to employ a person with a disability (meso/ micro) Human Rights and cultural attitudes to disability (macro) influences populous attitudes towards people with disability (micro) impacts people with IDs' experiences at home, work, school and in communities (meso/ micro) An employer's personal experiences with disability (employers' micro) influences decisions to employ a person with an ID (employers' micro) impacts the likelihood of a young person with ID having open employment (young person's micro) Categorisation of disability (exo) influences what support is available (micro) impact on the likelihood of success in securing open employment (micro) Human rights (macro) influence education systems' conceiving educational options/ National Curriculum (exo) impact on the likelihood of success in securing open employment (micro)

-Changes and Inflections
+Changes and inflections

 Transition is, by definition, a time of change, and Bronfenbrenner's inclusion of the chronosystem acknowledges the temporality of transition.
-For instance, choices made early in life, the curriculum and previous learning of the young person enable skills and capabilities can later be 'put to work'.
+For instance, choices made early in life, the curriculum and previous learning of the young person enable skills and capabilities that later be 'put to work'.
 The interrelated systems are not impervious to change either.

-Temporal elements are noted in changes in the ecology over time: e.g., changes in broader understandings of disability; the move away from sheltered workshops being the only employment option (Quickfell, 2021; Evans 2021; Young & Rooney, 2021).
+Temporal elements are noted in changes in the ecology over time: e.g., changes in broader understandings of disability; the move away from sheltered workshops being the only employment option (Ouickfell, 2021; Evans 2021; Young & Rooney, 2021).